rubyhcm/rubyhcm/README.md

 <h3>My Blog</h3>
 <p>
 I post something about Rails and Web Development which are my experiences.
 These may help beginners.
-Interest in <a href="rails-blog.online">Rails Blog</a>.
+Interest in <a href="https://rails-blog.online/" target="_blank">Rails Blog</a>.
 </p>

 Some numbers for the Wechaty project: